bistii1/StudentBudgetingAI/planning.md

 2. **MVP Definition:**
     - What features or functionalities have you identified as essential for the minimum viable product (MVP)?
-   We need to train a chatbot that is equipped with answering questions on the college application process as it pertains to paying for college.
+ Finding a small-scale hugging face model to train to be knowledgable on t We need to train a chatbot that is equipped with answering questions on the college application process as it pertains to paying for college.
     - How did you decide on these specific features for the MVP?
    We know we need heightened resources for kids wanting to pay for college, and not everyone can afford a personal college counselor